 November 27 “Wordless Wednesday” – Share a picture or video on your blog!
 I have lots more on my Pinterest Board.

-November 26 Holiday Travel – The pilgrims traveled for 66 days to make it to the “new world.”
+The pilgrims traveled for 66 days to make it to the “new world.”
 Do you travel for Thanksgiving or other holidays?
 What tricks or tips do you use to navigate airport crowds, traffic-filled highways and blood glucose fluctuations?
-This Thanksgiving, I personally am not traveling — unless you consider an… Continue reading Holiday Travel With Diabetes
+This Thanksgiving, I personally am not traveling — But, with that being said, it doesn’t mean that… Continue reading Holiday Travel With Diabetes

 November 20 “Wordless Wednesday” – Share a picture or video on your blog!
 I have lots more on my Pinterest Board.